The Wisdom of Sundays / Oprah Winfrey

 LIFE-CHANGING INSIGHTS FROM SUPER SOUL CONVERSATIONS

 "Prior to finding out that I had been selected to photograph The Wisdom of Sundays, my only experience with Oprah was watching her show.
 Growing up, five days a week at 4pm, Oprah filled our home with stories that inspired us, educated us, and ultimately, changed us.
 Over time I came to realize that Oprah’s calling is so much more than just to do a show to entertain people--that she was using her power to increase the consciousness of the entire world.
-So I was humbled to learn that my photographs were going to be featured in her new book.
+To say I was humbled when I learned that my photographs were going to be featured in her new book is an understatement.

 Once the news sunk in, I admit I started to feel a little nervous: How could my images possibly pair up with the powerful and wise words of the incredible teachers and visionaries featured in the book, including Oprah herself?
 But as I read the introduction where Oprah talks of the awe-inspiring spiritual power of nature, I really connected to the idea that my photographs could represent both “the majestic abundance and unseen details” (as Oprah says) we often overlook.
 With photography, and all aspects of my life, I am continually trying to strip away, rid distraction, and let things breathe.